Unmanned passenger drones: From sci-fi fantasy to mainstream reality?

 At least two overseas drone companies have made successful manned test flights, while one local institution got its concept aircraft off the ground late last year.

-While such a scenario currently only exists in science-fiction, the technology to ferry humans in unmanned drone aircrafts could be perfected in the not-too-distant future.
+While such a scenario currently only exists in science-fiction, the technology to ferry humans in unmanned drone aircraft could be perfected in the not-too-distant future.

 The development of unmanned aircraft systems (UAS) was mentioned in Parliament on Wednesday (Mar 8) by Second Minister for Transport Ng Chee Meng.